-To qualify for Medical Leave Status, the employee must be in good standing and approved for, or actively in the approval process for, LTD benefits under the County LTD plan.
-Exceptions may be approved at the discretion of the Department Official when MLS leave has been determined to be a reasonable accommodation.
+To qualify for the Medical Leave Status, the employee must be approved for LTD benefits under the County LTD plan or be a disabled individual under the ADA where leave has been determined to be a reasonable accommodation.

 For complete details, including information regarding general exclusions, medical leave certification requirements, return to work and/or expiration of medical leave status, and pay while on medical leave status, contact the Human Resources Department.
 The complete policy may be found on DCNet.